gphotosuploader/gphotos-uploader-cli/README.md

 # Features:

 - specify folders to upload in config file
-- optionally delete obejcts after upload
+- optionally delete objects after upload
 - upload to multiple google accounts
 - security: logs you into google using OAuth (so this app doesn't have to know your password), and stores your temporary access code in your OS's secure storage (keyring/keychain).